LibertyDSNP/spec/pages/Batches/Overview.md

 ```

 Not all fields of a DSNP data type are added to the Bloom filters.
-Generally speaking, content hashes and URIs are omitted, whereas any field containing a socialAddress or other meaningful text is included in the Bloom filter.
+Generally speaking, content hashes and URLs are omitted, whereas any field containing a socialAddress or other meaningful text is included in the Bloom filter.
 For more detail, see [See the Messages Overview](/Messages/Overview).

 ## Validation